whscienceteacher/whscienceteacher.github.io/biology.md

 [Bug In Meadow](/buginmeadow/) - **Biology** - Replicates the common Bead Bug activity. click/tap the bugs on a meadow to eat half of them.
 Click "count" to see how many of each color survived and then have them reproduce.
 After several generations you see strong selection pressure based on the colors in th meadow.
 This is one of the first I made so it looks janky but it works better than any actual beads and cloth version I've seen.

+[Onion Root Tip Slides](/onionroot/) - **Biology** - Shows onion root tip slides.
+Start with a macro picture of green onions and zoom in on two roots at 40x and 100-400x.
+Slides are chosen to show stages of mitosis clearly.
+Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.

 ### Measurement or Problems
 Think of these as virtual practice problems.
 Students make measurements and calculate or figure something out.